mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 As you write, consider the following:

-- Would this language make sense to someone who doesn’t work here?
+- Would this language make sense to someone who doesn't work here?
 - Could someone quickly scan this document and understand the material?
-- If someone can’t see the colors, images or video, is the message still clear?
+- If someone cannot see the colors, images or video, is the message still clear?
 - Is the markup clean and structured?
 - Mobile devices with accessibility features are increasingly becoming core communication tools, does this work well on them?